Greece says to miss public sector reform target

 Greece has been kept afloat by emergency loans alone since May 2010, a few months after the start of a debt crisis that sent shockwaves through the euro zone and threatened to push Greece out of the common currency.

-The latest installment is one of the last big cash injections twice bailed-out Athens stands to get before the 240-billion-euro package expires at the end of 2014.
+The latest instalment is one of the last big cash injections twice bailed-out Athens stands to get before the 240-billion-euro package expires at the end of 2014.

 Athens needs to conclude talks with its lenders by the middle of the month to ensure it receives the latest aid tranche, which it needs to redeem about 2.2 billion euros of bonds in August.